JonathanAkaJD/ACID-ScraperZ/README.md

 # ACID-ScraperZ

-ACID-ScraperZ are Express and Kosmos packages for the Syncler app!
+ACID-ScraperZ are Express and Kosmos provider packages for the Syncler app!

 ## Packages + package types + links

-Theres 3 packages for you to choose from.
+Theres 3 provider packages for you to choose from.
 Each package is either Kosmos or Express based.

 ACID-ScraperZ - Anime(Express)
 https://raw.githubusercontent.com/JonathanAkaJD/ACID-ScraperZ/Syncler/Express/Anime-Providers.json